-Retail and wholesale services account for 11.1% of the EU's GDP and provide around 33 million jobs (almost 15% of total employment in the EU).
-In retail alone, there are about 3.6 million active companies representing 4.5% of value added and accounting for almost 9% of EU jobs.
+Retail and wholesale services are highly important to the EU economy.
 They act as intermediaries between thousands of product suppliers and millions of consumers.
 E-commerce has increased the potential market for retailers and the scope of products available to consumers.
 The European Commission aims to ensure that EU wholesalers, retailers and consumers enjoy an integrated retail market, which is also competitive and innovative.

 The retail sector is undergoing a dramatic transformation due to the rapid development of e-commerce.
 However, in many EU countries the regulatory framework was put in place decades ago and has not been adapted to the digital age.
 In the 2015 Single Market Strategy the Commission announced it would look at restrictions in the retail sector and identify best practices for facilitating retail establishment and reducing operational restrictions.
 With this set of best practices, adopted on 19 April 2018, the EU provides guidance for EU countries’ efforts to create a more open, integrated and competitive retail market.

 The Commission has also developed and published in the communication, the 'Retail Restrictiveness Indicator' (RRI) to provide a useful snapshot of the state of play in EU countries.
 The indicator is a dynamic monitoring tool to measure authorities' efforts to reduce retail restrictions in EU countries, and the impact of such reforms on market performance.
 A statistical assessment of the indicator's framework has been carried out by the Joint Research Centre (JRC) Competence Centre on Composite Indicators and Scoreboards (COIN).